 A busy summer of 2015 followed with performances of the roles of Tamino in The Magic Flute (Somerset Opera), Rinuccio in Gianni Schicchi in France (Westminster Opera) and Gonsalve in L'heure Espagnole in Dublin (Opera in the Open).

 The 2015/16 season saw Lawrence performing 2 important roles for the first time - Alfredo in La Traviata (Kennet Opera) and Rodolfo in La Boheme (Merry Opera) alongside a busy calendar of concert and recital work including debuts at Barbican Hall and LSO St Luke's.
-The summer of 2016 included work for Garsington Festival Opera, Bergen National Opera, numerous concert & oratorio performances and his role debut of Nemorino in L'elisir d'amore (Westminster Opera).
+The summer and autumn of 2016 included work for Garsington Festival Opera, Bergen National Opera, numerous concert & oratorio performances and his role debut of Nemorino in L'elisir d'amore (Westminster Opera).

 For a Full List of Roles Performed Please Click Here